circleci/circleci-docs/jekyll/_cci2/executor-types.md

 2    | Intel(R) Xeon(R) @ 2.3GHz | 8GB | 100GB
 {: class="table table-striped"}

-Using the `machine` executor enables your application with full access to OS resources and provides you with full control over the job environment, if for example, you need to use `ping` or to modify system with `sysctl` commands.
-In addition, it enables your repo to build a docker image without additional downloads for languages like Ruby and PHP.
+Using the `machine` executor
+gives your application full access to OS resources and provides you with full control over the job environment.
+This control can be useful in situations where you need to use `ping` or modify the system with `sysctl` commands.

+Using the `machine` executor also enables you to build a Docker image without downloading additional packages for languages like Ruby and PHP.

 **Note**:
 Using `machine` may require additional fees in a future pricing update.